celeste-library/celeste-speedrun-library/server/README.md

 For local development the databases are run from an SQLite database (in a file named `temp.db`).
 If you run `util.py` as a script, it will automatically create the databases and load them with the JSON data.

-## Production Deployment

-The components that need to be configured and deployed are:
-- nginx reverse proxy
-- Let's Encrypt HTTPS certificates
-- Gunicorn WSGI server
-- MariaDB database
-- Flask + SQLAlchemy Python server application

-TODO: fill in details